yenvanio/UOIT-Year-3-Notes/Semester 2/Artificial Intelligence.md

   - There are examples with missing features
   - Some features are assigned wrong values
 - **Overfitting**: Occurs when distinctions appear in the training data, but not in the unseen examples
+  - Basically overfitted to the training data because it models it too much so it cannot make accurate future predictions

 ### Errors in Learning
 - Caused by